basho-labs/docker-images/riak/README.md

-# Riak TS
+# Riak in Docker

 This image is built from a [`docker.mk`](https://github.com/jbrisbin/docker.mk) enabled repository:
 [https://github.com/basho-labs/docker-images/tree/master/riak](https://github.com/basho-labs/docker-images/tree/master/riak)

 [Riak TS](http://basho.com/products/riak-ts/) is a [timeseries](https://en.wikipedia.org/wiki/Time_series) database special-built for storage and analysis of timeseries data that is architected on the foundation of the Riak NoSQL database.
 It has been tailor-made to provide the same operational simplicity and flexibility of [Riak KV](https://github.com/basho/riak) but with special emphasis on dealing with time-based data.

+### Building the image

+This build will create either a Riak TS or Riak KV image based on whether the `RIAK_FLAVOR` environment variable is set to `ts` or `kv`. `ts` is the default and will install the latest packages from [the Basho packagecloud repository](https://packagecloud.io/basho/).

+To build the image, run `make`:

+    make install

+There are tests in the `test/` directory.
+They follow the `docker.mk` convention of declaring targets in makefiles named `*.mk` and prefixing the target with the string `test-*`.
+An example can be found in the [test/test.mk](test/test.mk) file.
+To run the tests, run `make` from the root directory:

+    make test

-### Starting a Riak TS cluster
+### Starting a Riak cluster

-You can start a simple Riak TS cluster using `docker-compose`.
-Create a working directory named `riak` and inside that directory create a file named `docker-compose.yml` based on the following example (examples for TS and KV exist in the directory in the files `riak-ts.yml` and `riak-kv.yml` respectively).
+You can start a simple Riak cluster using `docker-compose`.
+Create a working directory named `riak` and inside that directory create a file named `docker-compose.yml` based on the following example (examples for TS and KV exist in the root directory in the files `riak-ts.yml` and `riak-kv.yml` respectively).

-Note: the `coordinator` node is the first one to be started in the cluster and is the node to which all the others will join.
-It's also the only container exposed on a predictable port.
+_Note: the `coordinator` node is the first one to be started in the cluster and is the node to which all the others will join.
+It's also the only container exposed on a predictable port._

 ```yaml
 version: "2"